Bisque doll: Collecting

-Antique bisque dolls are collectible and can be quite valuable.
-The most expensive bisque doll ever sold went for GBP £242,500 (an art character doll made by Kämmer & Reinhardt).
+Antique bisque dolls are collectible and valuable.
+Bisque dolls have sold for over US$200,000.
 But prices vary widely depending on the quality and condition of the doll.
 Preferable qualities of the bisque include a slight translucency without spots or holes.
 Dolls painted with more skill and detailed features are valued higher.
 Other qualities include closed mouths and expressions that are not "pretty," such as a character's face that is crying.
-More articulated bodies that can be posed more freely, like jointed wood or composition bodies, are valued higher than stiffer papier-mâché or leather bodies.
+More articulated bodies that can be posed more freely, such as jointed wood or composition bodies, are valued higher than stiffer papier-mâché or leather bodies.

 French 1860-1890 fashion dolls are commonly worth over US$2000, and dolls from well-known doll makers like Jumeau, Bru, and Huret can be worth over US$20,000.
 Among the French Bébés early dolls from Jumeau and Bru generally go for several thousand dollars, while later S.F.B.J dolls may be worth only a few hundred.
 Among German dolls, the character-faced dolls are the most collectible, with rarer dolls fetching several thousand dollars.
 At the lower end of the price range are dolls that can be found for a few hundred dollars, like dolls from Armand Marseille and common types of dolls from Kestner.
 Unmarked dolls that can't be identified as coming from a specific manufacturer also fetch lower prices, but there are many exceptions.
 Small all-bisque penny dolls can be found at low prices as well.
 Carl Horn all bisque dolls are an exception, fetching upwards of $150 a piece for a 1" tall all-bisque doll.